 Notes

-1 This is a compilation of the Land Valuers Licensing Act 1978 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 14 October 2011 of the Land Valuers Licensing Act 1978 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table